istaustria/istaustria.github.io/_publications/2017/MechRet.md

 bibtex: |
   @article{Zhang2017,
-  author = {Ran Zhang, Thomas Auzinger, Duygu Ceylan, Wilmot Li and Bernd Bickel}, title = {Functionality-aware Retargeting of Mechanisms to 3D Shapes}, journal = {ACM Transactions on Graphics (SIGGRAPH 2017)}, year = {2017},
+  author = {Zhang, Ran and Auzinger, Thomas and Ceylan, Duygu and Li, Wilmot and Bickel, Bernd}, title = {Functionality-aware Retargeting of Mechanisms to 3D Shapes}, journal = {ACM Transactions on Graphics (SIGGRAPH 2017)}, year = {2017},